-Hi, I'm Julia Davies – life and business coach for women who want to forge their own path
+Hi, I'm Julia Davies – life and business coach in Worthing, West Sussex

 How much of your life was your idea?

-Now it’s my mission to encourage other women to forge their own path
+Now it’s my mission to encourage other women to embrace being happy NOW!

 My partner’s accident was a wake-up call to make me start living life proactively instead of on autopilot.
-I don’t want you to have to go through the trauma I did before you start doing the things you want to do in life.
-Honestly, what are you waiting for?
-I’m certain you’ve said to yourself “I’ll be happy when…” , but true happiness will only be yours when you start choosing to listen to your own wants and needs.
+I don’t want you to have to go through the trauma I did before you start prioritising happiness and health.
+Honestly, what are you waiting for?!

 Just in case you want to drop me an email or book a virtual cuppa and you want to make sure we’ve got something to talk about…